priestd09/corda/docs/source/key-concepts-consensus.rst

 .. topic:: Summary

-   * *Proposed transactions must achieve validity and uniqueness consensus*
+   * *To be committed, transactions must achieve both validity and uniqueness consensus*
-   * *Validity consensus requires contract acceptance of the transaction and all its dependencies*
+   * *Validity consensus requires contractual validity of the transaction and all its dependencies*
    * *Uniqueness consensus prevents double-spends*

 Two types of consensus